 These default statuses cannot be deleted.
 You also cannot change the status type associated with these statuses.

 Adding custom statuses: The five default chat agent statuses may be enough for your organization.
 However, if additional chat agent statuses will help you more accurately determine the status of agents, you can add them.
 When you add a chat agent status, you must assign it to one of the two default status types - Available or Unavailable.

 To add or edit a chat agent status, use the steps below:

 - Configuration > Application Appearance > Customizable Menus

 - Select New from the top ribbon to add a custom status

 - Select the status type from the drop down (Available or Unavailable)

 Answer ID 2799: Chat agent status set in profile provides information on associating chat statuses with agent profiles.

-For additional information, refer to the 'Add and edit chat agent statuses' section in online documentation for the version your site is currently running.
+For additional information, refer to the 'Add and edit chat agent statuses' section in the Online Help User Guide documentation for the version your site is currently running.
 To access Oracle B2C Service manuals and documentation online, refer to the Documentation for Oracle B2C Service Products.